 How to Extract Data From PDF Documents

 The Portable Document Format (PDF) is the go to file format for sharing & exchanging data between organizations, businesses & institutions.
-While you can view, save and print PDF files with ease, editing or attempting to scrape or extract data from PDF files can be a pain; for example, have you ever tried to extract tables from PDF documents?
+While you can view, save and print PDF files with ease, editing or attempting to scrape, parse or extract data from PDF files can be a pain.

 Challenges in PDF data extraction

 Obtaining and extracting data from a PDF is crucial for reorganizing & presenting data according to your own requirements.
 In most other document formats such as DOC, XLS or CSV, extracting a portion of information is straightforward; simply edit the data or copy and paste.

 But this is quite challenging to do for PDFs; editing is impossible and copy pasting just doesn’t maintain the original formatting & order of data presentation; try extracting tables from a PDF!

 When handling PDF data extraction in bulk, these issues can cause errors, delays and cost overruns that could seriously impact your organizational objectives.
 Businesses face similar challenges while trying to extract text from PDFs or convert PDFs to XML!

 How to extract data from PDF?